-We maintain two defined contribution retirement plans, qualified under the provisions of Section 401(k) of the Internal Revenue Code, for our employees in the United States.
-We recognized compensation expense for these plans of \$1.8 million and \$1.6 million during the three months ended March 31, 2014 and 2015, respectively.
+In connection with the amendment of the defined benefit retirement plan in the first quarter of 2015, the two defined contribution retirement plans we previously maintained for the benefit of our employees in the United States, were merged into a single plan, which is qualified under the provisions of Section 401(k) of the Internal Revenue Code.
+We recognized compensation expense for these plans of \$5.1 million and \$5.2 million during the nine months ended September 30, 2014 and 2015, respectively.
 We also maintain other defined contribution retirement plans in several non-U.S. jurisdictions, but such plans are not material to our financial position or results of operations.